odelaneau/shapeit5/docs/docs/documentation/switch.md

 ```
 </div>

-Then, run thw switch program to compare the true haplotypes to those estimated by phase_common:
+Then, run the switch program to compare the true haplotypes to those estimated by phase_common:

 <div class="code-example" markdown="1">
 ```bash